-Teacher: Mrs. Mary Herridge
+Teacher: Mrs. Herridge and Mrs. Aitken

 Focus: Church history, the background of our beliefs, examination of doctrine, moral teachings, prayers and precepts of the Church, scripture, contemporary Christian problems, liturgy, prayer, and service.
 Every eighth-grade student serves in a ministry position for school liturgies: Altar Server Captain, Audio Visual Aid, Eucharistic Minister, Minister of the Word, Music Minister, Sacristan, or Usher.

 Text: Sadlier, We Live Our Faith: Disciples – Catholic Identity Parish Edition

 Focus: Development of literary skills through reading various genres: poetry, short stories, tales, novels, biography, drama, nonfiction.
 Development of writing as a process through narrative, expository, and persuasive writing as well as completing a major research paper.
 Development of speaking skills through Shakespeare recitations and research paper presentations.
 Development of grammar skills, including: parts of speech, agreement, verb usage, pronoun usage, modifiers, phrases, clauses, sentences, complements, kinds of sentences, writing effective sentences, capital letters, punctuation, and spelling.
 Development of vocabulary through: Greek and Latin roots, prefixes, and suffixes.